janhubicka/Color-Screen/README.md

 ## Prequisities
 Color-Screen can be built using recent versions of either GCC or Clang compilers.
 For optimal performance, OpenMP support in your compiler is recommended.
-The default Clang compiler included with Xcode does not support OpenMP.
-However, you can install OpenMP separately for Xcode's Clang.

 Building the main library and command-line utility requires the following additional libraries: